What is possible when you tune into your future? Harmony.

 As a music major at Fresno Pacific University, you’ll not only learn to speak in notes, you’ll dive into the history behind music.
 Here, you’ll gain a lifelong appreciation for and participate in a rich variety of musical forms of expression.
 While studying music history, theory, technique and application, you’ll be equipped to become the musician you want to be.

-With an emphasis on performance and a combination of theory with practical participation in a variety of musical activities, you’ll evolve from student to performer
+With an emphasis on theory with practical participation in a variety of musical activities, you’ll evolve from student to performer, educator, worship leader, or more!

 Program Highlights